Kumachar/BIOSTAT625HW3B/README.md

 #> Hornet Sportabout           Valiant
 #>          18.32727          20.47382

-#There are also some useful functions to generate the result of regression
+#There are also some useful functions to generate the result of regression, as you can do with summary function
 result<-model_summary(model)
 #>                Estimate Std.
 Error   t value     Pr(>|t|)
 #> (Intercept) 37.22727012 1.59878754 23.284689 2.565459e-20